Mass-varying neutrino in light of cosmic microwave background and weak lensing: MCMC results

-Complementary information to cosmological data can be obtained by taking into account priors on parameters coming from external measurements.
-In such a way a better knowledge of the other parameters can be obtained.

-In our analysis we fix the value of the neutrino mass today (and as a consequence $\omega_\nu$), using two possible options, $m_\nu=0.2$~eV and $m_\nu=0.3$~eV~.
+To exploit complementary information from external measurements, we performed a specific analysis, by fixing the current neutrino mass value using two possible options, $m_\nu=0.2$~eV and $m_\nu=0.3$~eV~.
 These values are within the range of the claimed $\nu_e$ mass detection in the Heidelberg-Moscow experiment \citep{KlapdorKleingrothaus:2004wj,KlapdorKleingrothaus:2005qv}.
-Also the KATRIN experiment \citep{Sturm:2011ms} is expected to constraint the value of the neutrino mass with a sensitivity in the sub-eV range.

-Beside fixing $\omega_\nu$, we chose to fix the baryon density parameter $\Omega_b h^2 = 0.022$, as constraints on this parameter are not significantly modified by neutrino-DE coupling.
-Also the value for $H_0 = 72$~km~s$^{-1}$Mpc$^{-1}$ is kept constant.
+The KATRIN experiment \citep{Sturm:2011ms} is also expected to constrain the value of the neutrino mass with a sensitivity in the sub-eV range.
+Besides fixing $\omega_\nu$, we chose to fix $\Omega_b h^2 = 0.022$, as constraints on this parameter are not significantly modified by neutrino-DE couplings, and $H_0 = 72$~km~s$^{-1}$Mpc$^{-1}$.